Thanks to Howard Products for sponsoring this post.

 Cabinets // I did think last month and it was amazing.
 Each cabinet got organized and vacuumed.
 Now I know where all my prep bowls and storage containers live.

-Disposables // Sam’s is my go to for this.
+Disposables // Sam’s is my go-to for this.
 Stock up on paper plates, utensils, cups, paper towels, and disposable cookware and to go stuff!
-If you’re family comes over and there’s a ton of food, you want to be able to easily send everyone off with leftovers for dinner, but you don’t want to give out all your great storage containers.
+If your family comes over and there’s a ton of food, you want to be able to easily send everyone off with leftovers for dinner, but you don’t want to give out all your great storage containers.
 Just make it easier on everyone. *I know this isn’t the best way, but recycle and it makes it little easier*

 Place settings // Your grandmother’s china or paper plates, you just want to make sure you have all the items that you need.
 One year there was more than others coming so we stuck with paper napkins, while another year there was less so I set chargers and everything up nicely.

 Lagniappe // Cleaning the oven.
 Sharpening knives.
 Stocking the baking items (flour, sugar, etc).